Contributions to the Foundation

 Contributions to the endowment are invested in order to earn income.
 That earned income is then used to support ongoing activities.
 Thus these contributions are the most restricted of all.

 The list of recent contributors is published in the Annual Report.
-To see a list of contributors for the fiscal year 2013-2014, go to page 8 of the 2014 Annual Report.
+To see a list of contributors for the fiscal year 2014-2015, go to pages 8-10 of the 2015 Annual Report.

 Timing of Contributions

 While most contributions result from responses to publications (e.g., the annual report or the semi-annual newsletters), others come in response to other circumstances.
 Some contributions come through people's estates at the time of their death - legacy gifts.
 Other contributions are made "in honor of" or "in memory of" a significant person.